Skip to content

 )

-}) as <TJediType extends JediType>(
+}) as unknown as <TJediType extends JediType>(

 props: VMComponentProps<JediVM<TJediType>>,